Renting with pets: When can landlords say no under the Renters' Rights Act?

 What happens if a pet damages a property?

-The Renters’ Rights Bill proposes that landlords can require tenants to have pet damage insurance.
-This means any damage caused by a pet, such as scratched floors, chewed furniture, broken windows, or soiled carpets is covered.
+The Renters’ Rights Act initially proposed that landlords could require tenants to have pet damage insurance.
+This meant any property damage caused by a pet, such as scratched floors, chewed furniture, broken windows, or soiled carpets, would be covered.

-In rare cases, landlords can sue the tenant to recover the remaining amount if the insurance and deposit don’t fully cover the costs.
+In rare cases, landlords may be able to sue the tenant to recover the remaining amount if the deposit doesn't cover them.

-- Lower risk than expected - 76% of landlords report no pet-related damage in their properties.
-Plus, landlords can now require pet damage insurance for extra security.
+- Lower risk than expected - While damage is often cited as a concern, 76% of landlords report no pet-related damage in their properties.

 Handling pet permission requests: Step-by-step process

-Once your landlord receives an application for renting with pets, make sure that they follow this structured procedure and respond to requests in a timely, well-documented manner.
+Once your landlord receives a rental application with pets, make sure they follow a clear pet policy and respond to requests in a timely, well-documented manner.
 Here’s a step-by-step guide on how to manage these requests:

 1 - Written request submission